Eva Potts

 Medical Director — DO, OD, MS, FAAO, FAOCO

 Dr. Skorin completed his OD at the Illinois College of Optometry and his DO at the Chicago College of Osteopathic Medicine.
-He completed an ophthalmology residency at Michigan State University and a neuro-ophthalmology fellowship at the University of Illinois Eye & Ear Infirmary.
+He did his medical/surgical internship in Tulsa, OK, and his ophthalmology residency at Michigan State University/Metropolitan Hospital.
+He did a neuro-ophthalmology fellowship at the University of Illinois Eye & Ear Infirmary.

 Bettie Black